YikiSu/counselling_info/index.md

 ### Child and Youth Mental Health Clinician
 *BC Public Service* | Mar 2020 - Present
+- Led individual and group therapy sessions utilizing evidence-based therapeutic approaches such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), play therapy, and sandtray therapy to foster client growth and recovery.
+- Demonstrated proficiency in using a variety of assessment tools, including the Brief Child and Family Phone Interview (BCFPI), Patient Health Questionnaire (PHQ), Generalized Anxiety Disorder scale (GAD), Beck Depression Inventory (BDI), and Screen for Child Anxiety - Related Emotional Disorders (SCARED), to accurately assess client needs and inform treatment.
 - Conducted client interviews, screened and prioritized cases based on severity and urgency, prepared thorough initial assessments, and coordinated with community agencies to connect clients with the appropriate support services.
-- Demonstrated proficiency in using a variety of assessment tools, including the Brief Child and Family Phone Interview (BCFPI), Patient Health Questionnaire (PHQ), Generalized Anxiety Disorder scale (GAD), Beck Depression Inventory (BDI), and Screen for Child Anxiety Related Emotional Disorders (SCARED), to accurately assess client needs and inform treatment.
 - Performed urgent suicide risk assessments and developed personalized safety plans for clients in crisis, ensuring immediate support and intervention to enhance safety and well-being.
 - Collaborated effectively with a multidisciplinary team, including psychotherapists, psychologists, and psychiatrists, to formulate holistic care plans that address the comprehensive needs of clients.
-- Led individual and group therapy sessions utilizing evidence-based therapeutic approaches such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), play therapy, and sandtray therapy to foster client growth and recovery.

 ### Research Assistant
 *University of Toronto - Internship* | Sep 2022 - Present